Pathways to Performance Mastery

 The Art of Performing Your Best When It Matters Most

-The Pathways to Performance Mastery (PTPM) Program’s Mission is to support musicians in discovering their creative voice and learning how to demonstrate their musical artistry when it matters most by utilizing recent breakthroughs in mind–body medicine, neuroscience, somatic, sports & performance psychology, and trauma research.
+The Pathways to Performance Mastery (PTPM) program’s mission is to support musicians in discovering their creative voice and learning how to demonstrate their musical artistry when it matters most by utilizing recent breakthroughs in mind–body medicine, neuroscience, somatic, sports & performance psychology, and trauma research.
 The program content is offered in a variety of different formats.
 In-person offerings include a two-part workshop series with a follow-up experiential masterclass, a one-day retreat, a weekend immersion, or a semester course.
 The online version of the PTPM program is offered as a 6-week webinar series.

 Principle of Performance Mastery